 How do you touch millions of hearts 7 seconds at a time?
 The colors of nature and simple shapes create a calming, therapeutic effect.
 Vibrant colors represent a thriving ecosystem with imagery that represents a reflective culture.
 This mural will become a part of our history, our folk, our expression of who we are as a community, yet it doesn’t impose on its natural surroundings.
 It enhances without adding to the chaos of high traffic. -Matt Miller, artist

-Details about why the mural was painted, how the artist was selected, and additional information about the the artist, Matt Miller and his concept, can be found in Legister File ID 2017-0725 (Staff Memo & Review Form).
+Details about why the mural was painted, how the artist was selected and additional information about the the artist, Matt Miller and his concept, can be found in Legistar File ID 2017-0725 (Staff Memo and Review Form).

 Tsa La Gi Trail Mural

-Utility Box Beautification - Artists have been beautifing our community by turning utility boxes into works of art.
-This graffiti abatement project is managed by the Keep Fayetteville Beautiful Committee and the Community Policing Division of the Fayetteville Police Department.
+Since 2013, Fayetteville artists have been beautifying our community by turning utility boxes into works of art.
+It has been extremely successful at discouraging graffiti, tagging and vandalism on city-owned utility light-signal boxes.
+The project is managed by the Keep Fayetteville Beautiful Committee, the Recycling and Trash Collections Division and the Community Policing Division of the Fayetteville Police Department.

 The City issues a public Call for Artist Proposals via press release and social media about once a year for this project and typically selects 4-5 traffic-light utility boxes to be painted for each call.
 Artists’ proposals should reflect the themes of recycling or waste reduction, abstract art, Fayetteville history, or nature.
 Stipends are available for artists and funds are allotted for supplies.

 For additional information, please contact Heather Ellzey: email@example.com.

 Topo Map for School Avenue